omaraelhawary/memberpress-bulk-invoice-generator/README.md

 # MemberPress Bulk Invoice Generator

+**Version:** 1.0.0
+**Requires:** WordPress 5.0+, MemberPress, MemberPress PDF Invoice add-on
+**Tested up to:** WordPress 6.4

-A WordPress plugin that provides a user-friendly interface for generating bulk PDF invoices for MemberPress transactions.
+A WordPress plugin that provides a user-friendly interface for generating bulk PDF invoices for MemberPress transactions with optimized performance and WordPress standards compliance.

 ## Description